C3SL/hotmapper/README.md

 # HOTMapper #

 This respository contains the HOTMapper tool, a tool that allows the user to manage his historical data using a mapping protocol.
-This specific version is freezed for demonstration purposes for the EDBT 2019 conference.

 ## Table of content ##